 802.11k/r/v roaming features must be enabled.
 Otherwise, they will not appear in device properties.

-It is possible to check the support and performance of seamless roaming by the messages in the system log.
+It is possible to check the support and performance of seamless roaming by the system log messages.
 For example:

 WifiMaster1/AccessPoint1: (MT76x2) STA(6c:4d:73:ce:05:02) had associated successfully (FT mode)

 wmond: WifiMaster0/AccessPoint0: (MT76x2) STA(3c:77:e6:e3:74:bf) had re-associated successfully (FT mode)

 bndstrg: band steering: (1) send BTM request to ec:ad:b8:80:c8:21 for roam to 5GHz band

 bndstrg: band steering: WNM client ec:ad:b8:80:c8:21 accepted 5GHz band

 wmond: WifiMaster1/AccessPoint0: (MT7615) STA(ec:ad:b8:80:c8:21) had re-associated successfully (FT mode).

 When using the Wi-Fi System, seamless roaming operation is logged in the 'Transition Log' and presented in a convenient visual form.